odan/odan.github.io/_posts/2020-09-04-slim4-programmez.md

 comments: true
 published: true
 description:
-keywords: php slim magazin
+keywords: php slim magazine
 ---

-A new article by Thierry Leriche-Dessirier and me was published today in the french magazine Programmez!.
+A new article by Thierry Leriche-Dessirier and me was published in the french magazine "Programmez!".

 **À la découverte de Slim 4**